duongquangduc/Udacity-CarND-Behavioral-Cloning-P3/README.md

 * drive.py for driving the car in autonomous mode
 * model_10eps.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results
+* Video BehavioralCloning.mp4 /*As this file is large, I could not update it into Github for now.
+Please see in the Youtube link as in the Results section*/

 Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track by executing
 ```sh